Luke 12:35-48

 Luke 12:38

-Whether he comes in the second watch, or even in the third, and finds {them} so, blessed are those {servants.}
+Whether he comes in the second watch, or even in the third, and finds {them} so, happy are those {servants.}

 Both Matthew (Matthew 14:25) and Mark (Mark 13:35), divide the night hours into four watches, using the Roman system of measurement, and there is no reason to think that Luke would use the Jewish system, which divides those hours into three watches.
 The second watch thus, refers to the hours of 9 PM to 12 AM, and the third watch, from 12 AM to 3 AM.